DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

 ### Modeling Script

 The sections of the modeling script are: [Modeling Script](https://jupyter.designsafe-ci.org/user/stokljos/notebooks/MyData/UseCaseScripts/TCL_Script_Creator.ipynb)

-Section 1: Initialization of the model.
+#### Section 1: Initialization of the model.
    * The degrees of freedom and the variables that carry uncertainty are defined.

-Section 2: Defines nodal locations and elements.
+#### Section 2: Defines nodal locations and elements.
-   * Nodes are placed at the locations of the vertical bars along the length of the wall
+   * Nodes are placed at the locations of the vertical bars along the length of the wall.
    * If the ratio of the length of the wall to the number of elements is too coarse of a mesh, additional nodes are placed inbetween the bars.
    * The height of each element is equal to the length of the nodes in the boundary to create square elements up the wall.

-Section 3: Defines material models and their variables.
+#### Section 3: Defines material models and their variables.
    * The crushing energy and fracture energy are calculated and wrote to the .tcl file.
 The equations for these values come from (Nasser et al.) Below is the code:
    ```python
    self.gtcc = abs((0.174*(.5)**2-0.0727*.5+0.149)*((self.Walldata[40]*1000*conMult)/1450)**0.7) #tensile energy of confined
    self.gtuc = abs((0.174*(.5)**2-0.0727*.5+0.149)*((self.Walldata[40]*1000)/1450)**0.7) # tensile energy of unconfined